 Whether it is a day trip or an immersion experience in a new culture, an extensive cruise or a trip to visit grandchildren, retirees are able to take advantage of off-season rates and make last-minute travel decisions.

 Many tour operators assumed that boomers would assimilate to traditional travel styles and destinations, as if at a certain age we flip a switch and our interests change.
 That certainly hasn’t happened, but it doesn’t mean that boomers don’t enjoy traditional destinations and unique group travel experiences.
-Consider this:

 - Although newly minted retirees enjoy a variety of vacation spots, tried and true destinations such as Hawaii, New York, California and Alaska remain popular, while internationally, traditional stalwarts such as Italy, Australia, England, Ireland and France top wish lists.